Chinese hunger for Australia food leaves A$1 billion tax hole

-SYDNEY Australia might be missing out on up to A$1 billion (588 million pounds) in uncollected taxes annually from Chinese agents who ship food back home to meet insatiable demand from a booming middle class.
+SYDNEY Australia might be missing out on up to A$1 billion ($763.30 million) in uncollected taxes annually from Chinese agents who ship food back home to meet insatiable demand from a booming middle class.

 There are 40,000 so-called Chinese 'daigou' in Australia making anywhere between A$40,000 to A$100,000 a year selling sought after products like baby milk formula, vitamins and organic cosmetics in China, according to industry consultants.